XiaomengLiu6/ST558-project2/new.md

 The plots here is showing different result as the velocity.
 It shows that miss distance in 2015 is slightly higher than the one in 2023.
 Most of them fit in the same place and the ranges are roughly same.

+# Conclusion

+This is the last part of this project.
+Based on the graph and plots generated above, the difference between 2015 and 2023 exists.
+It shows that there are some improvement on the CME data collection so the new data is wider and covering more possible values in the universe.
+The asteroids data is showing less difference since all the asteroids are in the sky.
+The development is not showing much difference for the observations, but the accuracy of the observation is increased since our miss distance is decreased.

+This proves that our 2023 data is generally better than the previous data and NASA’s development is influencing our analysis about the universe but there is not a big gap on the things we found.
+I tried to save as much data as possible before the evaluation step in case anyone might do more analysis with it.

+Thanks for reading this.